-- 1. The policy holder contacts IPISC's Litigation Management Department and provides the completed El Services Letter Request Form, which will include the name and address of the suspected infringer and reasonable, documented evidence of Infringement. - 2.
-The Litigation Management Department contacts the suspected infringer by letter (courier delivered) advising them of the Insured IP. - 3.
-The EI Letter requests that the suspected infringer determine whether, in his opinion, there is a potential problem and solicits a response to the policy holder or the Litigation Management Department. - 4.
-The EI Letter is carefully phrased to not allege Infringement in order to avoid a Declaratory Judgment action being brought against the policy holder by a suspected infringer. - 5.
-The letter is coming from IPISC, a party not having the right to enforce the Insured IP; and not holding itself out as a law firm.
+- 1. The policy holder contacts IPISC's Litigation Management Department and provides the completed EI Services Letter Request Form, which will include the name and address of the suspected infringer and reasonable, documented evidence of Infringement. - 2.
+The Litigation Management Department contacts the suspected infringer by a courier-delivered letter that does the following: - Advises them of the Insured IP - Requests that the suspected infringer determine whether, in his opinion, there is a potential problem and solicit a response to the policy holder or the Litigation Management Department - Phrases the notification as to not allege infringement to avoid a Declaratory Judgment action being brought against the policy holder by a suspected infringer. - 3.
+The letter comes from IPISC, a party not having the right to enforce the Insured IP; and not holding itself out as a law firm.
 Consequently, it is unlikely to be considered a threat of an Infringement action.